-The lineup on Dave Koz and Friends 20th Anniversary Christmas is just the latest in a long list of artists with whom Koz has collaborated over the years: Burt Bacharach, Ray Charles, Natalie Cole, Celine Dion, Stevie Wonder, Gloria Estefan, Luther Vandross, Shelby Lynne, Kenny Loggins, U2 and Michael McDonald, to name a few.
-A platinum-selling artist, Koz is also known as a humanitarian, entrepreneur, radio host and instrumental music advocate.
+The lineup on Summer Horns II From A To Z and the 2017 Christmas project marked just the latest in a long list of artists with whom Koz has collaborated over the years, including Burt Bacharach, Ray Charles, Natalie Cole, Celine Dion, Stevie Wonder, Gloria Estefan, Luther Vandross, Shelby Lynne, Kenny Loggins, U2, Michael McDonald, Rod Stewart and The Foo Fighters.

-Signed to Capitol records by Bruce Lundvall in 1987, Koz released his self-titled solo debut album in the fall of 1990.
-This was the first installment in a large body of best-selling work, which includes the gold-certified Lucky Man (1993), Off the Beaten Path (1996), and the holiday-themed albums December Makes Me Feel This Way (1997) and Dave Koz & Friends: A Smooth Jazz Christmas (2001).
+Signed to Capitol Records by Bruce Lundvall in 1987, Koz released his self-titled solo debut album in the fall of 1990.
+This was the first installment in a large body of best-selling work, which includes the gold-certified Lucky Man (1993), Off the Beaten Path (1996) and the holiday-themed albums December Makes Me Feel This Way (1997) and Dave Koz & Friends: A Smooth Jazz Christmas (2001).
 His gold-certified fifth album, The Dance (1999), spawned no less than five Top 5 contemporary jazz hits.
 Saxophonic (2003) produced another four Top 5 singles and garnered two GRAMMY® nominations in two consecutive years.

 In 2007, Koz released two chart-topping collections of standards.
 At the Movies, his lush, romantic celebration of timeless melodies from cinema, spent 12 weeks atop Billboards Top Contemporary Jazz chart.
 Produced by the legendary Phil Ramone, it was nominated for a GRAMMY® in the Best Pop Instrumental Album category.
 Memories of a Winters Night, a festive collection of holiday standards, hit No. 1 on Billboards Top Contemporary Jazz chart in December 2007.
-Dave Koz At The Movies Double Feature CD + DVD followed in early 2008, which featured the At the Movies CD with two previously unreleased bonus audio tracks, a new DVD and a track-by-track commentary.
+Dave Koz at the Movies Double Feature CD + DVD followed in early 2008, which featured the At the Movies CD with two previously unreleased bonus audio tracks, a new DVD and a track-by-track commentary.

 Hello Tomorrow, Daves first album for Concord Records, debuted at No. 1 on both Billboards Top Contemporary Jazz Albums chart and iTunes Jazz Album chart, and was named Best Smooth Jazz Album of 2010 by iTunes.
 The CD was nominated for a GRAMMY® Award for Best Pop Instrumental Album.
-Hailed as an event record by The New York Times, its lead single, Put the Top Down, spent 18 weeks at No. 1 on the Mediabase Smooth A/C chart the longest stint at No. 1 of any of Kozs chart-topping hits.
+Hailed as an event record by The New York Times, its lead single, Put the Top Down, spent 18 weeks at No. 1 on the Mediabase Smooth A/C chartthe longest stint at No. 1 of any of Kozs chart-topping hits.
 Ultimate Christmas, featuring 18 perennial holiday classics performed by Koz, bowed in 2011 on Capitol/EMI.
 Live at the Blue Note Tokyo, Kozs first live CD, was released by Concord Records in 2012 and received a GRAMMY® nomination for Best Pop Instrumental Album.

-Koz and his friends Gerald Albright, Richard Elliot and Mindi Abair turned to producer Paul Brown (Al Jarreau, George Benson, Boney James) to help them realize the vision for 2013s Summer Horns (Concord Records), which paid tribute to the high-octane, richly arranged horn sections that fueled so many hits in the 60s and 70s.
-The album also features trumpeter/flugelhornist Rick Braun, trombonist Brian Culbertson, vocalists Michael McDonald, Jeffrey Osborne and Jonathan Butler plus arrangements by Greg Adams (Tower of Power) and Tom Scott (Michael Jackson, Steely Dan).
+Koz and his friends Gerald Albright, Richard Elliot and Mindi Abair turned to producer Paul Brown (Al Jarreau, George Benson, Boney James) to help them realize the vision for 2013s first outing of Summer Horns (Concord Records), which paid tribute to the high-octane, richly arranged horn sections that fueled so many hits in the 60s and 70s.
+The album also features trumpeter/flugelhornist Rick Braun, trombonist Brian Culbertson, vocalists Michael McDonald, Jeffrey Osborne and Jonathan Butler, plus arrangements by Greg Adams (Tower of Power) and Tom Scott (Michael Jackson, Steely Dan).
 Topping it off is a sax-only rendition of Take Five with Gordon Goodwin offering his arrangement to the quartet and a new original composition, Summer Horns.
 The album was honored with a GRAMMY® nomination for Best Pop Instrumental Album and an NAACP Image Awards nomination for Outstanding Jazz Album.

 Kozs 2014 holiday recording, The 25th of December (Concord Records), was his eighth album to top Billboards Current Contemporary Jazz Albums chart.
 Produced by Rickey Minor, it featured collaborations with India.Arie, Eric Benet, Jonathan Butler, Gloria Estefan, Fantasia, Kenny G, Heather Headley, Richard Marx, Johnny Mathis, Trombone Shorty, BeBe Winans and Stevie Wonder.
-The first single an all-star rendition of The Beatles All You Need Is Love beautifully captured the spirit of the season and was a Top 5 hit on Billboards Smooth Jazz Songs chart.
+The first single, an all-star rendition of The Beatles All You Need Is Love, beautifully captured the spirit of the season and was a Top 5 hit on Billboards Smooth Jazz Songs chart.
 Collaborations: 25th Anniversary Collection debuted at No. 1 on Billboards Current Contemporary Jazz Albums chart in August 2015 while the lead single, (Your Love Keeps Lifting Me) Higher and Higher with Kenny Lattimore and Rick Braun, entered the Top 5 at Smooth A/C and Jazz Radio.